 As Wamego City Hospital continued to grow, it also expanded its reputation.
 From 2010 to present day, the health center has received awards from the top names in the health services industry.
 In fact, it has been named one of the top hospitals to work at for three consecutive years.
 Today, services have expanded to include radiology, laboratory, physical therapy, occupational therapy, speech therapy, cardiac rehabilitation, senior behavior health, women’s health, surgery and daily specialty physicians.
 To reflect all of these new services, the name was changed from Wamego City Hospital to Wamego Health Center.

-In keeping with its history, Wamego Health Center continues to thrive, with plans to break ground on an 11,000 square foot site expansion in early 2016.
-The expansion will include improvements and renovation necessary to accommodate the region’s population growth and increasing healthcare needs.
-Departments affected by the renovation include Laboratory Services, Emergency Services, Surgical Services, Wamego Family Clinic and Heartland Rehabilitation. the Health Center’s main entrance will also undergo expansion and renovation.
-All of the changes will help support Wamego Health Center’s mission to provide excellence in patient care for year’s to come.
+In keeping with its history, Wamego Health Center continues to thrive, and broke ground on an 11,000 square foot site expansion in 2017.
+The expansion included improvements and renovation necessary to accommodate the region’s population growth and increasing healthcare needs.
+Departments affected by the renovation included Laboratory Services, Emergency Services, Surgical Services, Wamego Family Clinic and Heartland Rehabilitation.
+The Main Entrance was also expanded and renovated.
+All of the changes will help support Wamego Health Center’s mission to provide excellence in patient care for years to come.

 In April 2018, the Heritage Senior Behavioral Health program moved into its new permanent home.